BriantOliveira/Personal-Notebook/neural-networks.md

 * During training both Wi and 0 \(bias\) are modified for convenience, let W0 = 0 \(bias\) are modified for convenience, let W0 = 0 and x0 = 1.

 * Let n the learning rate, be a small positive number \(small steps lessen the possibility of destroying correct classification\).

 * Initialize Wi to some values.

 * Select random sample from training set as input.

 * If classification is correct,do nothing.

 * If classification is incorrect,modify the weight vector w using Wi = Wi + nd\(n\) xi\(n\)

 Repeat this procedure until the entire training set is classified correclty.

 ### Perceptron Convergence Theorem

 * The theorem states that for any data set which is linearly separable, the perceptron learning rule is guaranteed to find a solution in a finite number of iterations.
 * Idea behind the proof: Find upper & lower bounds n the length of the weight vector to show finite number of iterations.

+Perceptron has just 2 layers of nodes \(input node and output node\).
+Often called a single-layer network on account of having 1 layerof links, between input and output.